 Boron is an essential element that occurs naturally in soil, usually in low concentrations that present no risk to plants.
 In fact, small quantities of boron are necessary for plant growth.
 However, signs of boron toxicity may appear when plants are exposed to higher concentrations of the mineral.
-Read on to learn more about effects of boron toxicity to plants.
+Read on to learn more about the effects of boron toxicity in plants.

 Signs of Boron Toxicity

 Boron toxicity symptoms usually aren’t the result of small amounts of boron generally found in soil.
 However, some areas have boron in the water in high enough concentrations to cause boron toxicity in plants.